 Another part of the challenge is the diversity of coaching professions around – you can be a life coach, a wellness coach, a health and wellness coach, a health coach, an executive coach….and so on.
 What’s the difference?
 Which is the appropriate setting for each one?

 I’ll address these three issues in a moment.

 But to finish up this section of today’s topic, I wanted to say that there is something of a turf war going on in Australia.
 I have heard of this first-hand from a psychologist a few years ago, who told me that psychologists, psychotherapists and counsellors are fighting about who is credentialled enough for what.

-Let me ease your mind a bit by saying that professional skills are important, our profession definitely needs some good promotion and PR, our scope of practice needs to be clear, but please also know that human ego and professional bullying exists and is potentially always going to be there, no matter how well known, recognised and accepted our profession is.
+Let me ease your mind a bit by saying that professional skills are important, our profession definitely needs some good promotion and PR, and our scope of practice needs to be clear, but please also know that human ego and professional bullying exist and is potentially always going to be there, no matter how well known, recognised and accepted our profession is.

 In fact, the reason I left my previous career as a biological scientist is that I was sick of all the egotism, barrow-pushing and bullying that was going on in my industry back then.
 I wasn’t personally affected but I was disheartened by the behaviour, generally.

-That said, there are things going on and that you can do to move past the questions and to gain the credibility and respect you deserve.
+That said, there are things going on that you can do to move past the questions and to gain the credibility and respect you deserve.